wijo2/DustScripts/README.md

 ### using the "triggers"

 All objects in the script are added with a scripttrigger, though the moment you select the type of scripttrigger it should be the actual scripttrigger gets hidden and is replaced by a fake trigger. (this is due to the trigger load distance mentioned earlier).
 Importantly this means you can't interact with the triggers from the trigger menu.
 Instead you need to use the select menu.
 To move a trigger, drag it.
 To select a trigger, left click it.
 To delete a trigger, right click it.
 All triggers are 3d ones, which means that they are only visible in front of the camera and when you move them, they retain their distance from the camera and move in alignment with it.
+Often when you place a trigger it's already technically behind the cam so you need to scroll down to see it if you want to.

 ### start pos